cshenry/cookiecutter-henrylab/docs/guide.md

 - Publish a GitHub Release.
 - Apply a Git tag to the repository.

-[Read the Docs][Read the Docs] automatically builds a new stable version of the documentation.
+[Read the Docs][read the docs] automatically builds a new stable version of the documentation.

 ## The Hypermodern Python blog

-The project setup is described in detail in the [Hypermodern Python][Hypermodern Python] article series:
+The project setup is described in detail in the [Hypermodern Python][hypermodern python] article series:

 - [Chapter 1: Setup][hypermodern python chapter 1]
 - [Chapter 2: Testing][hypermodern python chapter 2]